Why Most Millionaires Use Credit Cards

 Return on Investment

 It has nothing to do with needing to borrow money, and everything to do with getting nice perks.
-Many people in the FI (Financial Independence) community never pay for vacations because they've figured out how to work the system, the same system that can bankrupt someone who isn't disciplined enough to pay their bill every month.
+Many people in the FI (Financial Independence) and business community never pay for vacations because they've figured out how to work the system, the same system that can bankrupt someone who isn't disciplined enough to pay their bill every month.

 The key is that they will also pay off that card every month, and won't purchase things they weren't already going to buy to get points, because that's well, pointless.